← All articles

 Summary: A system beats randomness

-If you want more and better B2B inquiries in 2026:
+If you want more and better B2B enquiries in 2026:

 Offer a lead magnet that helps them make a decision

-Choose 1-2 channels that fit the sales cycle
+Choose 1 to 2 channels that fit your sales cycle

 Next step (low threshold)

-Do you want a quick assessment of where it stops today?
+Want a quick assessment of where things are stalling today?

 Answer these three questions internally: